cython/cython/docs/src/userguide/numpy_tutorial.rst

 <memoryviews>` dedicated to it.

-In short, memoryviews are C structures that can hold a pointer to the data of a NumPy array.
+In short, memoryviews are C structures that can hold a pointer to the data of a NumPy array and all the necessary buffer metadata to provide efficient and safe access: dimensions, strides, item size, item type information, etc...
 They also support slices, so they work even if the NumPy array isn't contiguous in memory.
 They can be indexed by C integers, thus allowing fast access to the NumPy array data.